kubapeter/portfolio/Coursera Courses/Specializations/Learn SQL Basics for Data Science Specialization/Data Wrangling, Analysis and AB Testing with SQL/Week 1/README.md

 ## Practice Exercises

 There are 4 practice exercises for this week.
-- The first helps to get to know the database better through problematic queries
+- The [first](./error_codes.sql) helps to get to know the database better through problematic queries
-- The second shows in 4 steps a way to format selected data into a table with pivot
+- The [second](./flexible_data_formats.sql) shows a way in 4 steps to format selected data into a table with pivot
-- The third offers practices to check if data can be trusted
+- The [third](./identifying_unreliable_data_nulls.sql) offers practices to check if data can be trusted
-- The fourth shows that simple real life questions about the data set can be quite complicated to answer correctly
+- The [fourth](./counting_users.sql) shows that simple real life questions about the data set can be quite complicated to answer correctly